NZ's Fonterra says has no notice of Chinese action on food scare

-WELLINGTON Aug 5 New Zealand's Fonterra , the world's largest dairy exporter, said on Monday it had received no official notice from Chinese authorities over action against dairy products that might be contaminated with a bacterium which can cause botulism.
+WELLINGTON New Zealand's Fonterra, the world's largest dairy exporter, said on Monday it had received no official notice from Chinese authorities over action against dairy products that might be contaminated with a bacterium which can cause botulism.

 In a statement to the NZ stock exchange it said it had yet to hear about the official Chinese response to the food scare.

-Note: (This story was corrected to add dropped word "not" in paragraph eight)